 A huge thank you to the generous people and organisations who have already committed to supporting Sydney Story Factory Parramatta.

-- Government Partners - the Australian Government through the Department of Communication and the Arts’ Catalyst - Australian Arts & Culture Fund; the NSW Government through the Parramatta Stronger Communities Fund, City of Parramatta.
+- Government Partners - This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body; the NSW Government through the Parramatta Stronger Communities Fund; and City of Parramatta.

-- Foundation Partners - Pantera Press; Vincent Fairfax Family Foundation.
+- Foundation Partners - Pantera Press; Wilson Foundation; Vincent Fairfax Family Foundation.

-- Foundation Program Partners - Crown Resorts Foundation & Packer Family Foundation; Balnaves Foundation; University of Sydney (Widening Participation & Outreach); The Ian Potter Foundation.
+- Foundation Program Partners - Crown Resorts Foundation & Packer Family Foundation; Balnaves Foundation; University of Sydney (Widening Participation & Outreach); The Ian Potter Foundation; Anonymous.

-- Major Partners - Nelson Meers Foundation; The MacKenzie Family; McLean Foundation; Catriona and Simon Mordant AM
+- Major Partners - Nelson Meers Foundation; The MacKenzie Family; McLean Foundation; Eureka Benevolent Foundation; Catriona and Simon Mordant AM; Copyright Agency Cultural Fund; UnLtd.

 - Supporting Partners - The Bennelong Foundation, James N Kirby Foundation, Anonymous.

-- In-Kind & Fit-Out Partners - Gilbert & Tobin; Konica Minolta; LAVA: Laboratory for Visionary Architecture; Berents Project Management.
+- In-Kind & Fit-Out Partners - Gilbert & Tobin; Konica Minolta; LAVA: Laboratory for Visionary Architecture; The Glue Society; Berents Project Management.